 A properly created, well-managed listing on GMB fosters significant local SEO improvements.
 Listings that have been claimed, verified, and updated — and which also feature strong reviews and ratings — are the ones most likely to rank at the top of organic local search or even be included in the “local pack” of highlighted businesses.

-Be sure to read the Google My Business Help page for managing 10 or more business locations.
+Be sure to read our guide to claiming your business locations in bulk on Google.
 You can also check out our guide to claiming your business on Google via GMB.

 Here are some pointers for multi-location businesses looking to set up their GMB account the right way: